-With cottages built of honey-hued stone, sleepy country pubs, and softly undulating green hills, the Cotswolds is a world away from the hustle and bustle of London.
+With cottages built of honey-hued stone and softly undulating green hills, the Cotswolds is a world away from the hustle and bustle of London.
 Just two hours west of the capital, and close to other major British cities including Birmingham, Bristol and Oxford, this picturesque region is the perfect place to swap Jimmy Choo heels for Hunter wellies.

 09:00 Take a tour of royal horticulture

 Highgrove House is the private residence of Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall.
 Prince Charles acquired this country home in 1980, just before his marriage to Princess Diana, hence the royal couple spent many weekends here along with their sons Prince William and Prince Harry.
 A keen gardener, Prince Charles has devoted much time to planning and designing Highgrove's organic gardens.
 For a peek into royal horticulture, The Highgrove Royal Gardens are open to the public on select dates between April and October each year for small pre-booked tours.
 With 15,000 specimens of trees from all over the globe, the nearby National Arboretum of Westonbirt is another horticultural hotspot.

 11:30 Shop for royal gifts, from homewares to gin

 Inspired by his gardens, Prince Charles has established a range of exclusive ‘Highgrove' products and souvenirs including teas, preserves and fine china.
 There's even an organic gin with botanicals such as thyme, lavender and sage from the Highgrove gardens.
 The range is available from the Highgrove Estate Shop, as well as other Highgrove shops including one in the nearby town of Tetbury.
 All profits go to the Prince of Wales's Charitable Foundation.

 11:45 Browse antiques and visit an incredible arts venue